alexdrymonitis/pyo-bela/README.md

     chmod +x ../scripts/build_pyo.sh

-At this point, if you never update the board (i.e. you just flashed your sd card), you should call the script update_board to copy the latest framework from Bela to your board:
+At this point, if you never update the board (i.e. you just flashed your sd card), you should probably call the script update_board to copy the latest framework from Bela to your board (you'll need internet access for this):

     cd ../scripts
     ./update_board